fbpx

 sugar free, gluten free, egg free, low fat

-Coconut milk is used for the cream to keep this dairy free.
-To create the full body of whipped cream, glucomanan is used to stiffen and keep the cream at a semi-solid.
+To create the full body of whipped cream, glucomannan is used to stiffen and keep the cream at a semi-solid.
 I love glucomannan and use it all the time.
 It is full of fiber and has been used for centuries in Japan.
 It can help fill you up, so you aren’t tempted to overeat.
 I buy mine glucomannan on Amazon.
 I love it as a thickener because, you can use it with cold foods.
 It doesn’t need to be heated to activate the absorbing properties.

 Sugar free, gluten free, low fat, egg free